 Safari: Preferences -> Security

-It is also from this site that contractors can access the CIS permit to work system or submit WHS statistics.
+It is also from this site that contractors can access the permit to work system or submit WHS statistics.

 Permits to work are required for undertaking certain types of work.
 A new process on SharePoint has been developed to manage certain permit types.
 Other permit types will still require hard copies and physical signatures, however, in time, all permits will move onto the SharePoint platform.